MV Sound of Seil: Layout

 Sound of Seil and her sister, were a development of the design of the earlier fleet members.
 They have a single car deck with 194 lane-metres between bow and stern ramps.
 There is a passenger lounge.
 The ferries use LED lighting and enhanced heat recovery.

 Service

 Along with up to three other vessels, Sound of Seil operates Western Ferries' Clyde service between McInroy's Point (Gourock) and Hunters Quay (Dunoon).
-This 2.2 nautical mile crossing allows vehicles to avoid the A83 "Rest and be thankful".
+This 2.2 nmi crossing allows vehicles to avoid the A83 "Rest and be thankful".